jcgneto/CV/README.md

 # Research areas of interest

-Data science applied to microbial population genomics and ecology
-Population genomics of foodborne pathogens
+Ecology and epidemiology of foodborne pathogens

 # Publications